eclipse-iofog/iofog.org/content/docs/2.0.0/reference-iofogctl/reference-agent.md

-# Iofogctl agent configuration YAML specification
+# Agent configuration YAML Specification

-`iofogctl` allows users to deploy ioFog resources that are specified in YAML files.

-## Agent configuration

 Agent configuration YAML files let you configure an ioFog Agent provisioned with your Controller.